How to Choose a Digital or Smart Door Lock in Singapore [Updated Jun 2024]

 First off, definitions!
 What’s a digital lock?

-What’s a digital lock?
+What’s a Digital Lock?

 A digital lock is one that has multiple unlocking methods – basically digital methods.
 Let’s not go into tech specifics and leave it as this: traditional locks unlock using a key inserted into a lockset, and works mechanically.
 The unlocking method is mechanical, and analogue.